dilshankarunarathne/spring-boot-notes/README.md

 * POJO - Plain Old Java Objects
 In Spring, this is any class that contains both attributes and methods.
 And those methods are not just getters and setters.

-* Java Beans - These are also essentially POJOs
+* Java Beans - These are also essentially POJOs.
+But they only contain accessor methods, such as getters and setters.